 Student Technology Enhancement Program (STEP) Council

 The Student Technology Enhancement Program Council is charged with offering input on all major technology efforts of the College, both academic and administrative, making recommendations on new initiatives, and evaluating progress toward the completion of initiatives.
-The Council solicits proposals for the use of the Technology fee, evaluates proposals, and makes recommendations to the Chancellor of the College on the expenditure of the Technology fee.
+The Council solicits proposals for the use of the Technology Fee, evaluates proposals, and makes recommendations to the Chancellor of the College on the expenditure of the Technology Fee.

-The Testing Council is responsible for researching and recommending to the College the appropriate standardized and computerized nationally normed academic, certification and assessment instruments.
-It is also obligated to review current policies and procedures of existing tests and to recommend new testing policies and procedures including but not limited to fees, structure, programs, college cut-off scores, and procedures followed at each campus and/or site.
+The Testing Council is responsible for researching and recommending to the College the appropriate standardized and computerized nationally-normed academic, certification, and assessment instruments.
+It is also obligated to review current policies and procedures of existing tests and to recommend new testing policies and procedures, including but not limited to fees, structure, programs, college cut-off scores, and procedures followed at each campus and/or site.
 Council members are charged with the responsibility of informing their departments and other divisions of the College of the various tests offered in the Office of Advising and Testing.

 Workforce Development and Technical Education Council

 The Workforce Development and Technical Education Council addresses the constantly evolving workforce training needs of business and industry within New Orleans and the surrounding metropolitan area.
-The Workforce Development and Technical Education Council develops flexible college-wide workforce development and technical education policies that will ensure a rapid response to the needs of business and industry; designs and reviews new certification, training and education programs that meet the needs of Louisiana’s current and emerging workforce; provides leadership and serves as a training resource to the college and the business community; identifies emerging business trends and technologies; and serves as regional liaison and college-wide advisory group regarding workforce development issues.
+The Workforce Development and Technical Education Council develops flexible college-wide workforce development and technical education policies that will ensure a rapid response to the needs of business and industry; designs and reviews new certification, training, and education programs that meet the needs of Louisiana’s current and emerging workforce; provides leadership and serves as a training resource to the college and the business community; identifies emerging business trends and technologies; and serves as a regional liaison and college-wide advisory group regarding workforce development issues.

 The function of the councils on each campus is to discuss and coordinate College and campus policies, procedures, and activities.